chetans9/core-php-admin-panel/README.md

 *2.User access control :*
 		Allows you to create two types of user, admin and superadmin Admin cannot delete information and cannot access/update accounts

-*3.Secure :*

-This project is SQL injection free.